PyHAT-stack/awesome-python-htmx/README.md

 - I want to maintain a consistent design without any bikeshedding.

 If the above sounds like you then you are in the right place!

+### Maybe This Isn't For Me

+One of the links above goes to [When Should You Use Hypermedia](https://htmx.org/essays/when-to-use-hypermedia/) over at htmx.org, and is a pretty great read if you want to asses if this is for you.
+It also expounds on the following points:

+Hypermedia might not be a good fit:
+- …If your UI has many, dynamic interdependencies
+  - i.e., Google Maps, Google Sheets
+- ...If you require offline functionality
+- …If your UI state is updated extremely frequently
+  - i.e., Online game
+- …If your team is not on board

 ### But Will it Work in Production